physhik/Study-of-David-Mackay-s-book-/README.md

 Octave source code for the Hamiltonian Monte Carlo method.
 Note that it is made of two main algorithms, leapfrog algorithm and Metropoils-Hastings Monte Carlo sampling.
 Leapfrog algorithm is nothing but finitesimal movement of the position and the momentum by Hamiltonian equation.

-The python code for HMC is in the [ipython notebook link](https://github.com/physhik/Study-of-David-Mackay-s-book-/blob/master/HMC.ipynb)

 One of the main result is as a following picture.